Top Three Shrines to Saint Michael for a Spiritual Trip

 Join us in this spiritual trip, from the imposing Sacra di San Michele in Piedmont, then the evocative Mont Saint-Michel in France, to the heart of the cult, a true stronghold of Longobard power and faith: Monte Sant'Angelo in Puglia.

-Learn more about these three spectacular sanctuaries, and choose the one that will be your next destination for an inspiring and uplifting Christmas spiritual holiday:
+Learn more about these three spectacular sanctuaries, and choose the one that will be your next destination for an inspiring and uplifting spiritual trip:

 1. Saint Michael's Abbey, Italy.